Skip to content

 Why YoC matters?

 Shows reward for patience.
 30-year hold of dividend grower at 7% annual dividend growth: dividend 7.6x larger.
 2 dividend on 20 stock (10% initial yield) becomes 15 dividend = 75% YoC.
 Demonstrates power of compounding through dividend growth + extended holding period.
-Dividend aristocrats designed to deliver this.
+Companies with long records of annual dividend increases are commonly cited examples of this effect.

 Dividend reinvestment impact?